Syndrome decoding by quantum approximate optimization: Syndrome decoding of classical linear codes

 where the first term characterizes the parity-check satisfaction similarly to Eq.~(\ref{eq:cost_generator}) and the second term is a penalty function for error weights.
-Note that $\alpha$ and $\eta$ are positive integers so that the values of $\gamma$'s remain in $[0,\pi]$.
+Note that $\alpha$ and $\eta$ are positive integers so that the values of {QAOA angle parameters} $\gamma$ remain in $[0,\pi]$.

 Since $\hZ=\ket{0}\bra{0}-\ket{1}\bra{1}$, every computational basis state is an eigenstate of $\sum_{j=1}^{n}{\hZ_{j}}$ and a basis vector of lower weight would have a higher energy.
-This Hamiltonian is similar to the energy topology for belief propagation decoding of quantum codes defined in~\cite{KL21}.
+This Hamiltonian is similar to the energy topology for belief propagation decoding of quantum codes defined in \cite{KL21}.

 \begin{example} Consider the $[7,4]$ Hamming code again and assume the error syndrome $(0,1,0)$.
-Then the cost Hamiltonian is
+Then the reward Hamiltonian is

 \end{example}

 A check-based syndrome decoding of a classical code by QAOA is summarized in Algorithm~\ref{Algorithm:III}.

 The measurement outcomes in QAOA are error candidates and a decision remains to be made upon receiving the distribution.
 A potential method is to first remove the vectors that do not match the syndrome and then choose the remaining vector with the lowest weight.